-If you are interested in other angles to this story, please find other experts on the pandemic's impact on the economy and industries, effects on countries around the world, as well as other societal impacts.
+If you are interested in other angles for this story, please find experts on the science of vaccines and coronavirus's impact on healthcare, as well as the pandemic's impact on the economy, effects on countries around the world and broader social impact.

 Nellie Brown is a certified industrial hygienist, and director of Workplace Health & Safety Programs at Cornell University’s School of Labor and Industrial Relations.
 She leads over one hundred trainings about workplace health and safety around New York state and offers tips on how to minimize the potential for virus spreading at the office.
 Brown believes we will see an increase in collective bargaining for safer workplaces.